resc/Akka.Mix/Readme.md

 if you do it the other way around, i.e. stop the .NET 4.8 app and start it again, the count report messages are received just fine.

+# Fix

+The problem is that the .NET 6.0 app is not able to find the .NET 4.8 app's actor system.
+The solution is to **add all nodes to the seed node list**.
+After that it does not matter which app is started first, or which app is stopped and started again, the cluster will always recover, and the distributed pubsub will work.

+# Notes

+See other branches for more examples.